 The equipment leases require two advance rental payments to be held as security deposits.
-The security deposits held amounted to approximately \$0.1 million for each of the years ended December 31, 2019 and 2020.
-They are included in other non-current assets on the balance sheets.
+The security deposits held amounted to approximately \$0.1 million as of December 31, 2021 and 2020, and are included in restricted cash on the balance sheets.